Mumbai City FC: Jorge Costa era (2018–2020)

-The club managed to secure a play-off finish with a 3–1 victory against ATK on 22 February 2019 with a game in hand, thanks to Modou Sougou's second hat-trick in the league, which is also a record for having maximum hat-tricks for the Islanders.
+The club managed to secure a play-off finish with a 3–1 victory against ATK on 22 February 2019 with a game in hand, thanks to Modou Sougou's second hat-trick in the league.
 The 3rd-place finish saw them face off against FC Goa, which resulted in a 5–1 defeat at home despite Mumbai opening the scoring.
 They managed to bounce back and beat Goa 1-0 in the away fixture, but it wasn't enough to overturn the deficit.
-Hence, the Islanders could not play in the 2018/19 ISL Final in their home stadium - the Mumbai Football Arena.

-Even though Mumbai lost in the Play-offs, Arnold Issoko won the DHL Winning Pass of the League Award for his maximum number of assists (8 assists) in the League, and Modou Sougou became the joint second goalscorer with 12 goals.
-Fan Favorite Amrinder Singh ended the league with the most saves and joint-highest number of clean sheets (6).
-On that positive note, on 19 March 2019, the club confirmed that Head Coach Jorge Costa had extended his stay at the club.
-The Portuguese signed a one-year extension and would remain at the helm until the end of the 2019/20 season.
+Even though Mumbai lost in the Play-offs, Arnold Issoko won the DHL Winning Pass of the League Award for getting the most assists in the league (8), and Modou Sougou became the joint-second top scorer with 12 goals.
+Fan favorite Amrinder Singh ended the league with the most saves and joint-highest number of clean sheets (6).
+On 19 March 2019, the club confirmed that Jorge Costa had extended his stay for one year.

-The next task for Jorge Costa and his side was the 2019 Super Cup, with the Islanders drawn to play Chennaiyin FC in the Round of 16 on 29 March at the Kalinga Stadium in Bhubaneshwar.
-Costa opted to play with an almost all-Indian squad, with Lucian Goian as the only foreign recruit in their ranks.
-Costa also promoted two highly rated youths, Mohammed Kaif, and Nakul Shelke, from their youth ranks.
-The team started promisingly but failed to capitalize on the chances created and were eliminated from the Super Cup with a 2–0 defeat.
+The next task for Jorge Costa and his side was the 2019 Super Cup, with the Islanders drawn to play Chennaiyin FC in the Round of 16.
+They were eliminated with a 2–0 defeat.